lumberjackwizard/PSO-dfwtocsv/README.md

 # PSO-dfwtocsv

-Performs a single API request to a target NSX Manager to gather elements of a selected security policy.

 At script initiation, user will be prompted to enter the NSX Manager FQDN or IP address, followed by a username and password.

-User will then be prompted to enter the name of the target Security policy.
-Upon a successful match, the policy and all of it's rules are output to a CSV file.

-If there's no matching policy, an error message will be placed onscreen, and the user will be prompted to enter a security policy again.
+A menu will be displayed, offering 3 options:

+1- Display a full list of all user-created policy names 2- Allow user to search for specific polices and associated rules to output to a csv file 3- Gather all polices and associated rules and output to a file

 Notes:

 1) The search function is using a -like switch; this allows for a user to grab any policy name that has a given word, like "NTP".
 If muliple policies match the search criteria, all are inserted in the CSV.

-2) It's possible to use an -eq switch for the search, but this would mean a given policy name would need to be entered perfectly to find a match.
-3) An entire policy name can still be entered to narrow the selections to a specific policy.
+2) An entire policy name can still be entered to narrow the selections to a specific policy.
 The search feature is case insensitive.

+3) Each interation of option 2 or 3 will result in a csv file named policy_<timestamp>.csv.
+The timestamp is in yyyyMMdd_HHmmss format.

+4) After a successful complettion of options 1-3, the user is returned to the main menu, where other options can be ran or the script can be exited via the 'Q' selection on the menu.